 1. On the right sidebar under Edit click "Text-to-Speech" which will lead to Option 2.

-2. You can go there directly by clicking "Effects" in the right sidebar.
-There will be the Text-to-Speech feature with the voice options.
+2. You can go directly by clicking "Audio" in the left sidebar.
+There will be a Text-to-Speech button and tab.
+You can select either one.

 How do you use Text-to-Speech?